Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 **Multi-Mastery**
 When you attack with a Melee Weapon that you are holding with two hands whose mastery property you can use, you can replace that property with the Cleave, Graze, Topple, or Vex property for that attack, ignoring its prerequisites.

 ---

+### Master of None

+*Advanced Feat (Prerequisites: Level 8+, Intelligence, Wisdom, or Charisma 13+)*

+You gain the following benefit:

+**Adaptive Proficiencies**
+You gain proficiency in two skill of your choice.
+When you finish a Short Rest, you may change the chosen skill proficiencies to a different one.

+---

 ### Mystical Conflux